tomasthoresen/ros-dds-microblaze/docs/Adaptable_Robotics_I.md

 Here is the kernel driver.
-Create a directory in the root folder and copy the code to a file called "mb_remoteproc.c".
+Create a directory in the root folder and copy the code to a file called "mb_remoteproc.c" and "Makefile" respectively.

 <details>